ammanueladdis/pcc_prep/chapter_01/osx_setup.md

 You can download an installer for Sublime Text by clicking on the OS X link at [http://www.sublimetext.com/3](http://www.sublimetext.com/3).
 Sublime Text has a liberal licensing policy; it's free as long as you want to use it, but the author requests that you purchase a license if you like the program and want to continue using it.

-After you've downloaded the installer, drag the file into your *Applications* folder.
+After you've downloaded the installer, open it and then drag the Sublime Text icon into your *Applications* folder.

 [top](#)